3nsai/3nsai/README.md

 1. **Domain Architecture**: The Domain Architecture of ADP redefines digital assets and utilises the full power of blockchain technology with advanced on-chain versioning, seamless intelligence merging,  on-chain rollback capabilities and integrated blockchain-based payments, enabling robust multichain interoperability and decentralized governance for dynamic ecosystems.
 2. **Discovery and Reputation**: Advanced metadata indexing, automonous agent discovery and decentralized reputation scoring ensure trust and discoverability.
-3. **Agent Workflows**: AI-driven workflows with seamless multichain execution, supported by N8N-compatible syntax for drag-and-drop ease.
+3. **Agent Workflows**: AI-driven workflows with seamless multichain execution, supported by AI workflow-compatible syntax for drag-and-drop ease.
 4. **Agent Frameworks**: Supports a number of agent (decentralised like Fetch.ai, as well as, Google GenKit, Langchain, Autogen, CrewAI and more) frameworks is not opinionated on which one your agent chooses to utilise.
 5. **Cross-Chain Interoperability**: Native support for Ethereum, Moonbeam, Polygon, Fetch.ai, Near and more for seamless multichain operations.